OctopusDeploy/People/Security-Operations/L2-Security-Analyst.md

 - I actively participate in projects by sharing my ideas and taking initiative on action items.
 - I identify and resolve issues and outliers in processes and procedures.
-- I collaborate well with product, support, and other teams.
+- I collaborate well with the product, support, and other teams.
 - When faced with a difficult task, I don't go dark, I reach out for help.

 <details>
 <summary>Examples</summary>

-- During project planning, I successfully negotiated changes to the plan and was assigned a number of action items.
+- During project planning, I successfully negotiated changes to the plan and was assigned several action items.
 - I identified a deficiency within a process and worked with stakeholders to correct it.
 - I noticed that a change I was making may affect another team, so I reached out to that team directly to prevent surprises.
-- When I hit a road block, I didn't waste time going down rabbit holes, I reached out for assistance.
+- When I hit a roadblock, I didn't waste time going down rabbit holes, I reached out for assistance.

 </details>